wesk124/sports-classification/README.md

-# Sports Image Classification with ResNet-50
+# Sports Image Classification

-This project implements a deep learning pipeline for **multi-class sports image classification** using a fine-tuned **ResNet-50** model from `torchvision`.
+This project implements a deep learning pipeline for **multi-class sports image classification** using fine-tuned ResNet family models from `torchvision`.

-The code here is a cleaned-up, modular version of the original `sports_classification.ipynb` notebook.
+You can copy the ipynb file from /demo and run the demo directly in Google Colab (recommended), or use the Python script provideded in the repo to replicate this project.

 ---